 Did you take the SAT on Saturday?
 Are you freaking out about how confusing it was, and feeling like you had no idea what you were doing?
 Never fear; many people take the SAT's multiple times, and if you get a little tutoring help in between (from yours truly) you can radically improve your score on the second go-around.
 Here's the remaining test dates for the 2013-2014 school year: November 2 December 7 January 25 March 8 May 3 June 7 I recommend you start studying for the SAT at least one month in advance, longer if you plan on going it without a tutor.
 If you'd like to work with me for the November or December test cycle, send me an email ASAP.
 The sooner we can get to work, the higher your scores will be!

 The SAT messes with your head.
 Don't feel embarrassed, it messes with everyone's head.
 It's designed to.
 The SAT is a test of your critical reasoning skills, meaning it's actually far more about logic and figuring out the correct course of action than it is about actually knowing the material.
 This is nowhere more evident than on the Math section.
 The SAT Math trips up so many students because they expect it to behave like a math test.
 The truth is, the SAT Math is about figuring out how to answer each problem using as little actual math as possible.
 It's all about working quickly, and the questions are structured such that they conceal the quick logic and context-based route behind the facade of a more complicated math question.
 They're trying to psych you out; to make you think the problem is harder than it is.
 In math class you're taught to be thorough, to show your work and not leave out any steps.
-On the SAT, it's not only possible but downright preferable to... read more
+On the... read more

 Answer the Question: On the SAT math section, it is very important to carefully read the question and be aware of what exactly it is asking.
 Not following this simple strategy could unnecessarily cost you valuable points.
 To illustrate, here is an example: If 3x + 2y = 19, and 2x + 4y = 18, what is the value of x + y?
 (A) 2 (B) 4 (C) 5 (D) 7 (E) 8 In this question, it is very tempting to solve for x or y and then hastily pick answer choice A (y = 2) or answer choice C (x = 5).
 It is important to notice that the question is asking for x + y, which would give you 2 + 5 = 7 (answer choice D).
 This strategy can be applied to the math section of most standardized tests, and occasionally to other sections as well.